Overview of the Program on Professional Development

 Technology for Lawyers Discipline

 Lawyers need to know how to use the fundamental technology that comprises Microsoft Office and Adobe.
 Craig Brody, a professional technology trainer, will lead these classes.
 Brody has taught technology to law students at the University of Pennsylvania Law School for many years.
+He has been teaching in the Program on Professional Development since its inception.

 Not sure you need these courses?
 We will have a short survey instrument for you to fill out and assess which technology courses would be of benefit to you.